Children's Crusade (1963): Event

-On May 2, 1963, thousands of children gathered at Sixteenth Street Baptist Church in place of their parents, who, under Alabama law and social oppression, faced harsh penalties such as loss of their jobs and jail time if they protested the racist and unjust segregation laws of Alabama.
+On May 2, 1963, thousands of children gathered at 16th Street Baptist Church in place of their parents, who, under Alabama law and social oppression, faced harsh penalties such as loss of their jobs and jail time if they protested the racist and unjust segregation laws of Alabama.

 In response to the mass arrests of the children, Commissioner of Public Safety, Bull Connor, finally ordered police to use police dogs, high-pressure fire hoses, batons, and arrest these children if "deemed" necessary.
 Despite this harsh treatment, children still participated in the marches.
-On May 5, protestors marched to the city jail where many young people were being held and continued practicing their tactics of nonviolent demonstrations.
+On May 5, protesters marched to the city jail where many young people were being held and continued practicing their tactics of nonviolent demonstrations.
 Jail cells were filled to capacity with children, and there were not enough police to manage the children.

+John F. Kennedy did not like this, as he called King and told him to stop the crusade and told him that he could not afford to have children get hurt.
+However, Martin Luther King Jr., after talking to James Bevel, told Kennedy that children were already hurting across the country.

 Federal response

 Before the Children's March, federal response was limited in an effort to balance federal authority and state rights.
 The Children's March played a pivotal role in ending legal segregation, as the media coverage of the event further brought the plight of Southern African Americans to the national stage.
-After additional measures were taken, President Kennedy could not avoid the issue, and on June 11, 1963, presented his intentions to establish new federal civil rights legislation and ended segregation in Birmingham:
+After additional measures were taken, President Kennedy could not avoid the issue, and on June 11, 1963, in a "Report to the American People on Civil Rights", he announced his intentions to establish new federal civil rights legislation and end legalized segregation in the United States:

 This is not a sectional issue ...
 Nor is this a partisan issue ...
 This is not even a legal or legislative issue alone ...
 We are confronted primarily with a moral issue. ...

 If an American, because his skin is dark, cannot eat lunch in a restaurant open to the public; if he cannot send his children to the best public school available; if he cannot vote for the public officials who represent him; if, in short, he cannot enjoy the full and free life which all of us want – then who among us would be content to have the color of his skin changed and stand in his place?
 Who among us would then be content with the counsels of patience and delay? ...

 We preach freedom around the world, and we mean it, and we cherish our freedom here at home.
 But are we to say to the world, and much more importantly to each other, that this is the land of the free – except for the negroes?
 That we have no second class citizens – except negroes?
 That we have no class or caste system, no ghettoes, no master race – except with respect to negroes?